Wittyhacks4CR003/WH023_Team_Lightning/readme.md

 1. Create a rover with the help of Acrylic Base and Motors
 2. Join the motors with the L298 Driver
-3.

-## 6. Acknowledgements
+## 6. Acknowledgments

-We would like to express our gratitude to the following individuals and organizations for their contributions to this project:
+We would like to express our gratitude to the following individuals and organizations for their contributions to this project: Team WittyHacks Mentors & Judges

-- [Name/Organization 1]
-- [Name/Organization 2]
-- [Name/Organization 3]
-- ...

-## 7. License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## 8. Contact

-If you have any questions, concerns, or suggestions, feel free to reach out to us at [email@example.com].